XtromAI/Local-Journal/SECURITY.md

 - **Secure API Key Storage**: Flutter Secure Storage for API key management
 - **Minimal Data Transmission**: Only AI prompts sent to Gemini API (no personal journal content in identifiable form)

-## Reporting a Vulnerability

-Although there is no code implementation yet, we take security seriously.
-If you discover a security concern in our design documents or architecture:

-1. **Do not** open a public issue
-2. **Email** the maintainers directly (contact information to be provided)
-3. **Include** as much detail as possible about the concern

-We will acknowledge receipt within 48 hours and provide a detailed response within 7 days.

 ## Supported Versions

 | Version | Supported          |